-Parents can help their children achieve their best possible health.
-The foundation for a healthy body and mind is laid in early childhood.
-The early years of life are crucial for health and physical, mental, and social/emotional development.
-If babies' physical needs are met regularly and consistently, babies quickly learn that their caretaker is a source of satisfaction, creating a firm bond of trust and attachment.
+Parents and caregivers can help children achieve their best possible health.
+The early years of life are crucial for health and physical, intellectual, and social/emotional development.
+If babies' physical needs are met regularly and consistently, they quickly learn that their caregiver is a source of satisfaction, creating a firm bond of trust and attachment.
 Healthy babies grow into healthy children and adolescents.

-Preventive health care visits (also called well-child visits) are important for the promotion and maintenance of good health in infants ( see Preventive Health Care Visits in Infants Preventive Health Care Visits in Infants Healthy infants should be seen by their doctor often during the first year of life.
-Preventive health care visits (also called well-child visits) typically take place within a few days after... read more ), children ( see Preventive Health Care Visits in Children Preventive Health Care Visits in Children Scheduled visits to the doctor (also called well-child visits) provide parents with information about their child's growth and development.
-Such visits also give parents an opportunity to ask... read more ), and adolescents ( see Preventive Health Care Visits in Adolescents Preventive Health Care Visits in Adolescents Annual health care visits (also called well-child visits) allow doctors and other health care practitioners to monitor physical growth and sexual maturation (puberty) and provide advice and... read more ).
-These visits help prevent disease through routine vaccination Childhood Vaccination Schedule Most doctors follow the vaccination schedule recommended by the Centers for Disease Control and Prevention (CDC—see the schedule for infants and children and the schedule for older children... read more and education, allow doctors the opportunity to physically examine the child to detect disorders and treat them early, and guide parents in helping their child grow physically, emotionally, and mentally.
-During preventive health care visits, doctors are able to watch parents interact with their child and provide advice and answer questions.
+Preventive health care visits (also called well-child visits) are important for the promotion and maintenance of good health in infants (see Preventive Health Care Visits in Infants Preventive Health Care Visits in Infants Healthy infants should be seen by their doctor often during the first year of life.
+Preventive health care visits (also called well-child visits) typically take place within a few days after... read more ), children (see Preventive Health Care Visits in Children Preventive Health Care Visits in Children Scheduled visits to the doctor (also called well-child visits) provide parents with information about their child's growth and development.
+Such visits also give parents an opportunity to ask... read more ), and adolescents (see Preventive Health Care Visits in Adolescents Preventive Health Care Visits in Adolescents Annual health care visits (also called well-child visits) allow doctors and other health care professionals to monitor physical growth and sexual maturation (puberty) and provide advice and... read more ).
+These visits help prevent disease through routine vaccination Childhood Vaccination Schedules Vaccination protects children against many infectious diseases.
+Vaccines contain either noninfectious components of bacteria or viruses or whole forms of these organisms that have been weakened... read more , other preventive health measures, and assessment for medical issues.
+The visits also give parents an opportunity to ask questions and learn about how to help their children grow physically, emotionally, and mentally.

 Promoting optimal development in a child works best if approached with flexibility, keeping the individual child's age, temperament, developmental stage, and learning style in mind.
 A coordinated approach involving parents, teachers, and the child usually works best.
 Throughout these years, children need an environment that promotes lifelong curiosity and learning.
-The child should be provided with books and music.
+Children should be provided with books and music.
 A routine of daily interactive reading, with parents asking as well as answering questions, helps children pay attention and read with comprehension and encourages their interest in learning activities.
-Limiting television and electronic games to less than 2 hours per day encourages more interactive play.
+Screen time (for example, television, video games, cell phones and other handheld devices, and noneducational computer time) may result in inactivity and obesity, and limits on the time a child spends using devices with screens should start at birth and be maintained throughout adolescence.

 Playgroups and preschool have benefits for many young children.
 Children can learn important social skills, such as sharing.
 In addition, they may begin to recognize letters, numbers, and colors.
 Learning these skills makes the transition to school smoother.
 Importantly, in a structured preschool setting, potential developmental problems can be identified and addressed early.

-Parents who are in need of child care Child Care About 80% of children receive child care outside the home before they start school.
-Many children aged 5 to 12 also receive care outside the home before or after the school day.
-Sources of care... read more may wonder what the best environment is and whether care by others may actually harm their child.
-Available information suggests that young children can do well both in their own home and in care out of the home, as long as the environment is loving and nurturing.
+Parents who are in need of child care Child Care In the United States, a majority of children receive child care from adults other than their parents and/or outside the home before they first start school.
+Many children aged 5 to 12 also receive... read more may wonder what the best environment is and whether care by others may actually harm their child.
+Available information suggests that young children can do well both in their own home and in care outside the home, as long as the environment is loving and nurturing.
 By closely watching the child's response to a given child care setting, parents are better able to choose the best environment.
 Some children thrive in a child care environment where there are many children, whereas others may fare better in their own home or in a smaller group.

-When the child begins to receive homework assignments, parents can help by
+When the child begins school and receives homework assignments, parents can help by

 Showing interest in the child's work